netors/puppet-meteor/README.md

 ## Reference

-To override version change the version parameter.
+To use it as a class...
 ```ruby
 class {"meteor":